How to Avoid a Hit and Run Car Accident Conviction in Florida

 Were You Panicked?

 Oftentimes, when a driver flees the scene of an accident, they do so not because they want to get out of paying for damages or because they were engaged in some illegal activity prior to the crash (such as drinking and driving), but simply because they panicked.
-If you can prove that you committed a hit and run because of your natural “fight or flight” instinct, and not because you were trying to avoid law enforcement, the Orlando hit and run attorneys at The Baez Law Firm may be able to build a solid defense with that information.
+If you can prove that you committed a hit and run because of your natural “fight or flight” instinct, and not because you were trying to avoid law enforcement, the Orlando hit and run lawyers at The Baez Law Firm may be able to build a solid defense with that information.
 Furthermore, if there were any extenuating circumstances that added to your stressed state of mind—such as a recent death in the family, a professional problem, or a relationship issue—we may be able to prove to the judge that your decision making abilities were hindered at the time of the accident, thereby causing you to flee the scene of the accident in a moment of panic.

-Consult an Orlando Hit and Run Attorney
+Consult an Orlando Hit and Run Lawyer

-At The Baez Law Firm, our traffic offenses attorneys understand that car accidents can induce fear and panic, thereby causing the drivers of both vehicles to make rash decisions.
+At The Baez Law Firm, our traffic offenses lawyers understand that car accidents can induce fear and panic, thereby causing the drivers of both vehicles to make rash decisions.
 Unfortunately, some of those rash decisions—such as fleeing the scene of the accident—can result in misdemeanor charges and jail time.
 We make it our job to present the circumstances surrounding the accident and its aftermath in the best possible light to the judge.
-If you were recently involved in a hit and run accident, contact the Orlando traffic offenses attorneys at The Baez Law Firm to learn more about how we can help you avoid a conviction.
+If you were recently involved in a hit and run accident, contact the Orlando traffic offenses lawyers at The Baez Law Firm to learn more about how we can help you avoid a conviction.
 Contact our team today at 800-588-BAEZ to schedule your free consultation.